AZReed/mobile-flashcards/README.md

 https://facebook.github.io/react-native

+This project is tested on node v8.11.2 and v10.8.0, the latest version of XCode and Yarn 1.9.4.

 ## Installation
-Tested with npm 4.6.1.
-Also tested with npm 5.* , no problems so far, but still could be some issues.
+Yarn recommended.
+Tested with npm 6.2.0 no problems so far, but still could be some issues with npm.
 ```
 npm install
 npm start